KDE/websites-docs-plasma-mobile-org/PlasmaSettings.rst

    [adblock]
    adBlockEnabled=true

-ConfigModel will sync() the config file 5 seconds after a writeEntry(...) call, or on destruction of the module (for example by loading another module or page into the SettingsItem.
+ConfigGroup will sync() the config file 5 seconds after a writeEntry(...) call, or on destruction of the module (for example by loading another module or page into the SettingsItem.